 Disney has all but cleared it’s 2020 calendar.
 Black Widow and the Eternals have moved their release dates to 2021.
 West Side Story, Steven Spielberg’s highly anticipated Oscar contender, has been moved back a full year to December 2021.
 The only big movies left for this year are Kenneth Branagh’s Agatha Christie adaptation Death on the Nile and Pixar’s Soul, which many suspect will get the Mulan treatment on Disney+.
 Other studios are sure to follow suit, Tenet was the test case and they failed.

 Tenet’s lackluster box office is probably a good thing for public health, but nobody should be celebrating.
 The shelving of highly anticipated films is a disappointing consequence albeit a minimally important one.
 Lots of midsize and independent theaters were relying on the gate revenues and concession sales from Tenet to keep them afloat.
-Rent is still due and these theaters will undoubtedly struggle to keep afloat.
+Rent is still due and these theaters will undoubtedly struggle to pay it.

 After Tenet, the coming year for film is less clear than ever.
 My hope is that studios find a way to provide more home releases and that film lovers find it in themselves to resist the urge to go back to the movies too soon.
 Find a drive in or watch an indie film at home.
 The sooner we can stop the spread of COVID, the sooner we can gather at the cinema again.
 I’m looking forward to when we can do that, but for the sake of public health, I can wait.